palaa159/Docs/research tools/Connecting OBCI with OpenViBE.md

 	![Unidentified Port](../assets/images/unidentified.jpg)

-1. If Unidentified, follow the troubleshoot below, otherwise, skip the to next step:
+1. If Unidentified, follow the troubleshoot below; otherwise, skip to the next step:
 	- Download [FTDI drivers](http://www.ftdichip.com/Drivers/VCP.htm).
 	- Right click on Unidentified USB Device from the **Device Manager** tab and select **Update Driver Software**.
 	- Select the "**Browse my Computer for Driver**" option and navigate to the FTDI download folder.
 Click on the folder and then click OK.